thehighestend/GenAIKoreaGameJam_Cyberpunk/README.md

 **DISCLAIMER**<br/>
 Some NPC-related source code and resources are redacted here due to prevention of possible violation of ReadyPlayerMe's terms of use.<br/>
-If you are sure to hire me, you can ask me to see them in person.
+If you are sure to hire me, you can ask me to show them in person.